Peter Beaumont (figure skater): Early career

 After starting to learn to skate in 2009, Beaumont competed in the United Kingdom as both a singles skater and an ice dancer.
 In singles, he won the silver medal at the 2015 British Novice Championships.
 His first ice dance partnership was with Mia Jowitt, and together they won the 2015 British novice title, and the bronze medal at the 2016 British Junior Championships.
 Jowitt/Beaumont ended their partnership in the 2016–17 season.

 Beaumont moved to train in Toronto under coaches Carol and Jon Lane and Juris Razgulajevs, having been put in touch with them via one of his British coaches, Vivienne Dean.
 He began skating with Ukrainian-Canadian dancer Nadiia Bashynska in January 2017, representing Canada.

+Partnership with Nadiia Bashynska

 2017–18 season: Debut of Bashynska/Beaumont

 Bashynska and Beaumont began competing together domestically, winning the silver medal at the 2018 Skate Canada Challenge's novice division.
 This qualified them to the 2022 Canadian Novice Championships, where they won the gold medal.
 Based on this, they were given their first international assignment to the advanced novice competition at the Egna Trophy in Val Gardena.
 Third after the short dance, they rose to second overall in the free dance.
 Beaumont said that they were both "really thankful for the opportunity to skate abroad."